BIRD OF THE WEEK: THE PURPLE MARTIN

 Females juveniles look like adults but without the blue glaze on the back.
 Juvenile males are similar to females, except they have patches of black feathers on their chests.

 Many encourage purple martins to their homes as they think that they eat almost 2000 mosquitoes a day.
 This is a misconception.
-In fact purple martins eat 2000 insects - everything except mosquitos.
-They fly around and feed at a height of 160-500 feet and mosquitos don’t roam that high.
+Purple martins eat about 2000 insects - not including mosquitos.
+They fly around and feed at a height of 160-500 feet which is higher that where mosquitos live.
 Occasionally they will eat a few mosquitoes - but not in the thousands.

 They eat mainly during the day and are known to eat dragonflies, cicadas, grasshoppers, katydids, moths, butterflies, dragonflies, damselflies, wasps, beetles, stink bugs, termites, mayflies, bees, midges, horse flies - and even fire ants.